alitinart/AngularTaskManager/README.md

 # AngularTaskManager

-Angular Task Manager
+## Frontend

-# Database
+Frontend made using the [Angular CLI](https://github.com/angular/angular-cli)

-Database is made using mongoose and MongoDB.
+## Database

-Hosted in a localhost using nodemon
+Database hosted using [NodeJS](https://github.com/nodejs/node) server and Database managed using [ExpressJS](https://github.com/expressjs/express), [MongoDB-community](https://github.com/mongodb/mongo) and other dependecies that are listed at the app.js file over at api/app.js directory